2nd Street Tunnel - Bunker Hill

 The above photo was published in the Aug.
 22, 1921, Los Angeles Times with story claiming the tunnel would be finished in less than a year.
 The tunnel did not open for nearly three years.

 (1950s)* - View looking east toward the west end of the 2nd Street Tunnel.
-The Stanley Hotel and Apartments stand above the tunnel on Bunker Hill.
-In the distance can be seen the dome of the Dome Hotel and Apartments on the SW corner of 2nd and Hill streets.
-Bunker Hill would soon be scraped clean to make way for “redevelopment”.
+The Stanley Hotel and Apartments stand above the tunnel, with the Dome Hotel visible in the distance.

-(1950s)*++ – Close-up view showing the western portal to the 2nd Street Tunnel with the Stanley Hotel and Apartments above (demolished in 1966) for the redevelopment of Bunker Hill.
+(1950s)* – Close-up view of the western portal of the 2nd Street Tunnel with the Stanley Hotel above.

 Then and Now

 (1968 vs 2022)* – Looking east toward the west portal of the 2nd Street Tunnel as seen from Figueroa Street with Bunker Hill Tower seen in the background.
-Note how much the tunnel was widened and extended closer to Figueroa.
+Note how much the tunnel was extended closer to Figueroa.
 The 1982-built Promenade West Condos stand on the NE corner.
+Photo comparison by Jack Feldman.

 Historical Notes